 Project Transformation’s faith-based summer internship program for young adults offers hands-on opportunities to build mutually enriching relationships with underserved children, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in ministry and service.

 There are five primary components to the Project Transformation internship experience:

-During the summer program, Project Transformation interns work in teams to implement an seven-week summer day camp for 30 to 55 elementary children.
-Sites are located in churches in the heart of low-income communities.
-Components of the program include: a one-on-one reading program, Bible lessons, arts, music, recreation, and other activities in which the gifts and talents of the interns can be shared with the children.
+During the summer program, Project Transformation interns work in teams to implement a seven-week summer day camp for 30 to 55 elementary children.
+Programs are hosted by churches in the heart of under-resourced neighborhoods.
+Components of the program include: a one-on-one reading program, Bible lessons, art, music, recreation, and other activities in which the gifts and talents of the interns can be shared with the children.

 An integral component of Project Transformation’s summer internship is the opportunity to live in intentional community throughout the internship experience.
 Interns live together and experience daily life in a diverse, Christ-centered community.
 Interns are encouraged to participate in social activities and build relationships with other members of the community.

 Each Friday, interns are exposed to various vocational opportunities in service or ministry through guest speakers, field trips, and interactions with community leaders.